 We are located in a small town community with access to interstate roads.
 We teach traditional shotokan karate, Small Circle Ju-jitsu and Philipino Modern Arnis.
 It’s a rich mix of traditional teaching methods as well as street-wise, easily applicable self-defense.
 We are also set up to go onsite for training personalized to the specific needs of businesses and churches.

-7. If someone interested in joining as a COBRA Instructor / School what
+7. If someone interested in joining as a COBRA Instructor / School what would you tell them?

 Cobra international has a great support team that is just a phone call away.
 Also, other cobra schools can be networked with to provide advice and possibly collaborative projects.
 They have carefully prepared training documentation which provides great syllabuses for your classes.